OpenHuman Review

 Should you use it?

-Best for: Best for keeping one assistant synced with your inbox, notes, GitHub activity, and other connected tools so you stop re-explaining the same project context in every chat.
+Best for: Best for building one desktop assistant that can carry your notes, inbox, GitHub context, and meeting memory forward across days instead of forcing you to restate the same project history in every new chat.

 Is it worth the price?